Stellarium/stellarium/README_RaspberryPi.txt

 cd builds/raspi
 cmake ../..

 Now we must add some dependencies.
+Edit build/src/CMakeFiles/stellarium.dir/link.txt and add this line to the end:

+-Wl,-rpath-link,/usr/lib/arm-linux-gnueabihf -Wl,-rpath-link,/lib/arm-linux-gnueabihf -Wl,-O1  /opt/vc/lib/libGLESv2.so

-TODO: change CMakeLists.txt to make that automatic.
+TODO: Find out what to change in CMakeLists.txt to make that automatic.
-Edit build/src/CMakeFiles/stellarium.dir/link.txt and add

 4) Make
 =========